calcmogul/controls-engineering-in-frc/README.md

 explanations are generally better than what I write.

 It's also not designed for skim reading (e.g., "Which equations do I need to implement a low-fi simulator for a drivetrain?").
-Calling out the final results better would probably fix that, as it then can also be used as a quick reference.
+I already call out final results, so filling out the index might help.

 ### Bridge the knowledge gap